 US URBAN CENTERS

-In January, second-year fellows spend several days experiencing urban landscapes & material culture, with a focus on Americana, auction houses, & antiques.
+In January, second-year fellows spend one week in NYC, experiencing urban landscapes & material culture, with a focus on Americana, auction houses, & antiques.

 Hispanic Society